israelBalbuena/BetametricaEjericios/README.md

-# BetametricaEjericios
+# Bet<ametricaEjericios
-This repo hold all the exercises from Betametrica course.
+This repo is meant to hold the final exercises from Data Science course of Betametrica.